ccoupe/hubitat/README-Octoprint.md

 to sending over 100 per print job.
 There a driver preferences you can set.
 Minimal - is just start and finish events.
 Or you can get progress reports every 5% or 10%.
 You would not want send a lot events to your Cell phone.
-See Octoprint Notification App
+See Octoprint Monitor/Notifications App

-### Octoprint Notification App
+### Octoprint Monitors App
-This one is easy.
-You pick your Mqtt-octoprint driver instance and then select other notification devices in Hubitat that you want to send the notification too.
-DO NOT use the Mqtt-octoprint driver in the second set. - Endless loop.
-How will you stop it ?
+This is a parent app.
+It will create the children instance but you have to install the driver for both the parent and child.
+Copy the OctoPrint Monitors App and paste it in
+Copy the OctoPrint Notifications and paste it in Install the two apps from the Apps -> Add User App

+From the Apps you select OctoPrint Monitors App.
+From there, name and create a child app.
+When the child App opens - select the Mqtt Octoprint Driver and then pick the additional notification devices.
+DO NOT use the Mqtt-octoprint driver in the second set- that would create an Endless loop and become very annoying.
+Bonus points if you know how will you stop it.
+Better not to try.